Babar-maker76/job-postings-demo/README.md

 - [Contact](#-contact)

-# 🎯 Professional HR Automation Demo
+# 🎯 Professional HR Recruitment Automation Demo

 This repository showcases an end-to-end workflow for publishing, parsing, and managing job postings and candidate applications in a modern HR system.